SirLynix/obs-kinect/README.md

 # How to use (for end-users, you probably want this)

+Depending on your Kinect model (see requirement) you'll have to install a runtime to make it work with obs-kinect (and any other thirdparty application).

+You can install multiples runtimes if you want to support multiple Kinect versions.

-**If you want to have support for the Kinect v1 (Xbox 360 or Kinect for Windows)**
+### If you have a Kinect v1 (Xbox 360 or Kinect for Windows)
 - Download and install [**Kinect for Windows runtime v1.8**](https://www.microsoft.com/en-us/download/details.aspx?id=40277) or download and install [**Kinect for Windows SDK 1.8**](https://www.microsoft.com/en-us/download/details.aspx?id=40278).

 ⚠️ Some Kinects seem to work only with the SDK installed ("Not supported" error showing up in the logs), installing the SDK seems to fix this.

 ⚠️ Don't forget to install the Visual Studio 2019 redistributables ([32bits](https://aka.ms/vs/16/release/vc_redist.x86.exe), [64bits](https://aka.ms/vs/16/release/vc_redist.x64.exe)).

-**If you want to have support for the Kinect v2 (Xbox One or Kinect 2 for Windows)**
+### If you have a Kinect v2 (Xbox One or Kinect 2 for Windows)
 - Download and install [**Kinect for Windows runtime v2.2**](https://www.microsoft.com/en-us/download/details.aspx?id=100067)

-You can/must install both if you want to support both Kinect versions.

-Download the [latest release](https://github.com/SirLynix/obs-kinect/releases) and copy the files in your OBS folder, restart OBS and you should have a "Kinect source" available

-⚠️ Don't forget to install the Visual Studio 2019 redistributables ([32bits](https://aka.ms/vs/16/release/vc_redist.x86.exe), [64bits](https://aka.ms/vs/16/release/vc_redist.x64.exe)).

-**If you want to have support for the Kinect v3 (Azure Kinect)**
+### If you have a Kinect v3 (Azure Kinect)

 - Along with obs-kinect files on GitHub you will find Azure Kinect SDK redistributables, download them and put them in your `obs-studio/bin/[32|64]bits folder`, next to obs(64) executable (the package distributed here already has the right arborescence, just copy it to obs-studio folder).
 You can also get thoses files (possibly even a more recent version) from the [**Azure Kinect Sensor SDK**](https://docs.microsoft.com/en-us/azure/kinect-dk/sensor-sdk-download).